k2view-academy/K2View-Academy/articles/02_fabric_architecture/04_fabric_commands.md

 ### Jobs Commands

-Get the Fabric jobs' list and status, start, stop, update and resume jobs.
+List the Fabric jobs along with their status, and perform operations such as starting, stopping, updating, and resuming jobs.

 [Click for more information about Fabric jobs](/articles/20_jobs_and_batch_services/01_fabric_jobs_overview.md).